forcedotcom/mobile-ui-elements/README.md

 	<force-ui-detail sobject="Account" recordid="001000000000AAA"></force-ui-detail>
 	```

-4. __force-selector-list__: force-selector-list is an extension of polymer-selector element and provides a wrapper around `force-sobject-collection` element.
+4. __force-selector-list__: force-selector-list is an extension of core-selector element and provides a wrapper around `force-sobject-collection` element.
 The element acts as a base for any list UI element that also needs the selector functionality.
 It automatically updates the selected attribute when a row has been clicked on.

 	Supported attributes include:
-	- All the attributes of the `polymer-selector` element.
+	- All the attributes of the `core-selector` element.
 	- `sobject`: (Required) Type of sobject on which you want to render a list
 	- `query`: (Optional) SOQL/SOSL/SmartSQL statement to fetch the records.
 Required when querytype is soql, sosl or cache.
 	- `querytype`: Type of query (mru, soql, sosl, cache).
 Required if query is specified.